noelex/GeographicLib.NET/README.md

 ```

 ## Mathematical Functions
-GeographicLib uses several C mathematical functions that are not present in or not available in all versions of .NET.
+GeographicLib uses several C mathematical functions that are not available in all versions of .NET.
 These functions are:
  - remquo
  - hypot
  - log1p